Ghostly Kisses

+Canadian duo Ghostly Kisses – Margaux Sauvé, vocals, Louis-Étienne Santais, keyboard/synth – during a Spring 2024 European tour, Prague, Czechia.

 Ghostly Kisses is the musical project of French-Canadian singers Margaux Sauvé and Louis-Étienne Santais.
 They are based in Quebec.
 Sauvé is signed to the British record label Akira Records.
 The name 'Ghostly Kisses' was inspired by the William Faulkner poem Une ballade des dames perdues, which includes the verse "And brush my lips with little ghostly kisses."
 Clash describes her music as having "a weightless quality, something that transcends the ephemeral to grapple with key facets of our lives."

 Career

 Sauvé was in university studying psychology when she had a burst of creativity to start composing songs.
 She was a trained violinist but had never considered she could be a singer before.
 At the end of her studies, she showed her songs to Dragos Chiriac (Men I Trust) who praised Sauvé's voice and suggested they work together.
 She released her first single, "Never Know", in May 2015.
 Her debut EP, What You See, was released in March 2017.
 Her sophomore EP, This City Holds My Heart, was released in 2018.
 The EP included a cover of The Cranberries' song "Zombie".

 In 2019 she was officially chosen to showcase at the SXSW music festival in Austin.
 She also released another EP that year, Alone Together.
 The EP was a collection of acoustic songs.

 2020 saw the release of another EP, Never Let Me Go.

 The announcement of her debut full-length album, Heaven, Wait, came in 2021, when she released its title track in September 2021.
 She composed the songs for her debut album with her musical and life partner Louis-Étienne Santais.
 The album was released on January 28, 2022.